I took a Sho’t Left to Mpumalanga in March 2019 with South African Tourism.

 On the days leading to the concert, we spent our time sightseeing, doing outdoor activities and learning about Mpumalanga.
-I had an incredible time on this well organized, adventure filled trip by South African Tourism.
-So I have written about the highlights of each day.
+This was the trip itinerary – use it to plan your trip to Mpumalanga.

 Day one – Sudwala Caves & Kruger National Park

 We flew from OR Tambo International on a quick 50 minute flight to Kruger Mpumalanga International Airport.
 My first impression when we landed was, ” Wow, this is the prettiest airport!”
 Checkout the photos below to see whether you agree that it looks like an African Resort.

 Our friendly guide, from Ntwanano Safaris, was waiting for us when we arrived.
 He would be our guide for the duration of the trip.

 One of my favourite things about Mpumalanga is how green it is.
 I am convinced that I saw every shade of green during that car ride.